Introduction

 About Dr. Smita Mukherjee

 Dr. Smita Mukherjee is a senior ophthalmologist with over 30 years of experience.
 She completed her post-graduation from Seth G.S.
 Medical College with academic honors and later joined the faculty of the same institution.
 Over the years, she has gained extensive experience in all branches of ophthalmology and has trained several postgraduate students.
-Since 1997, she has been running a private practice and now operates from Oculus Eye Clinic, Sanpada, and Eye Solutions Clinic, Chembur.
+Since 1997, she has been running a private practice and now operates from Eye Solutions Clinic, Chembur.
 Her specialties include cataract surgery, phacoemulsification, refractive errors, diabetic retinopathy, and age-related macular degeneration.

 For consultations, visit: Eye Solutions Clinic 401, Pearl Belleza, D. K. Sandu Marg, 19th Road Corner, Chembur, Mumbai 400071